Integrity and

 calmness and clarity of your mind and thinking.

-8 Inherent, natural and wholesome ideas
+8 Awareness and ideas

-experience of receiving kindness and care from your family, neighbors and friends and by you intending to be the best person that you can be and learning how to
+intending to be the best person that you can be and learning how to cooperate

-potentials of your experience.
+describe the positive potentials of your experience.

 The

-are your most valuable ideas.
+of your experience are your most important ideas.

-in your relationships with your family, neighbors and friends and that you
+that you have already learned in your relationships with your family, neighbors, friends and other

-whole range of your physical senses.
+your physical senses.

-3 Everyone
+4 Everyone

 receives some benefits and learns some of the values and conventions of their

-kindness and there are opportunities to learn good ideas and
+culture and society.
+Everyone meets people who express goodness and kindness and there are opportunities to learn good ideas and positive conduct in

-positive conduct in every family and society.
+every family and society.

-do things and to obtain and experience what they want and to achieve projects and to help other people.
+what they want and to achieve projects and to help other people.

-illuminate many aspects of their personal experience.
+they understand or experience it illuminates many aspects of their personal

-4 Everyone experiences unique causes and
+5 Everyone experiences unique causes and

-natural and wholesome
+and wholesome

 ideas, wishes and concerns and allows them to

-illuminate
+illuminate their

-their thinking and expression more or less, to
+thinking and expression more or less, to

+different degrees.
 During the early years of their life someone might have been deprived of natural affection and interest in their feelings and thinking in their relationships with their family and

 other people that